807-2/home/README.md

 ## [FAQ]
 ### You notice any grammatical errors
-I am not an native English speaker.
+I am not a native English speaker.
 Please be patient.